enviodev/hyperfuel-json-api/README.md

 # hyperfuel-json-api

 HyperFuel supports a json api mainly for debugging.
-It's recommended to use the clients.
+It's recommended to use the clients because their binary data transfer is much more efficient than json serialization.
+The clients also have more idiomatic response structuring, supporting functions, data filtering, and receipt ordering.
 - [python client](https://github.com/enviodev/hyperfuel-client-python)
 - [rust client](https://github.com/enviodev/hyperfuel-client-rust)
 - [node js client](https://github.com/enviodev/hyperfuel-client-node)